WikiLeaks' Assange defiant over UK police request

 Assange enraged Washington in 2010 when his WikiLeaks website published secret U.S. diplomatic cables.

-Easily recognisable by his white-yellow hair, and known for his unpredictable behaviour, Assange caused a media storm in Britain with his asylum bid.
+Easily recognizable by his white-yellow hair, and known for his unpredictable behavior, Assange caused a media storm in Britain with his asylum bid.
 Ecuador's ambassador has in the meantime flown home to discuss whether to grant him asylum but the decision has yet to be made.

 (Reporting by Avril Ormsby and Maria Golovnina; Editing by Michael Roddy)